Trip Date: December 2018 | Location: Georgia and Florida

 Jekyll Island: A Coastal Paradise

-Next, we drove to the coast and our destination of Jekyll Island.
-The island’s Driftwood Beach was recently named one of the top ten beaches by Trip Advisor, and it’s easy to see why.
+Next, we drove to the coast and to our destination, Jekyll Island.
+The island’s Driftwood Beach was recently named one of TripAdvisor’s top 10 beaches, and it’s easy to see why.
 For over a century, Jekyll Island has been a popular wintering spot, with historic mansion-sized cottages built by the Vanderbilts, Morgans, and Rockefellers.
 With 25 miles of trails, the island offers great birding opportunities.
 We got up early and walked to a nearby campground with a designated bird garden and feeders, where we found even more species.

 From the campground, we headed to the boat launch and the boardwalk that leads to Driftwood Beach.
 This two-mile walk took us through a variety of habitats and was incredibly productive.
 We logged an impressive 34 species, including a Clapper Rail, Wilson’s Snipe, several types of woodpeckers, a Red-breasted Nuthatch, and an Orange-crowned Warbler.
 All the herons and egrets we expected to see were there as well.